Compound Selection Decisions: An Almost SURE Approach: Extension to Poisson observations

 This can be written as

-Notice that this quantity is $h/\sqrt{n}$ times the maximum of the Type I and Type II errors of the randomized test which outputs $a_i \in \set{0,1}$ with probability $1/n$.
+Notice that this quantity is $h/\sqrt{n}$ times the maximum of the Type I and Type II errors of the randomized test $(1/n)\sum_i a_i(Y_1, \ldots, Y_n)$.
 But for any test, the minimum total error for a binary hypothesis test by Le Cam's lemma is lower bounded by

 Now, applying Pinsker's inequality and tensorization yields

 But

 Thus